yorklim/tp/docs/UserGuide.md

 #### ClientCare's Display Components

-ClientCare has **6** components in its GUI.
+ClientCare has **6** components in its display.
 Different commands affect parts of the Display.
 You can refer to the [Quick Tutorial](#quick-tutorial) to see how the different parts of the display change when entering commands!

 ![Display](images/ug/GUI%20v1.3%20Graphic.png)